ddediu/let-the-agents-do-the-talking/appendixA/readme.txt

 	-Microsoft Visual C++ 2012 x64
 	-Python 2.x x64

-This directory contains the following folders:
+This directory contains the following folders and files:

 ./binaries/agent/		Windows binaries to run you own agent experiments ./binaries/standalone/	Standalone executable VTL with GUI, and python script that was used to compress agent-data as was done used in the dissertation